Shevonne Hunt hosts Kinderling Conversation every weekday at 12pm.

 They happen to have a great selection of Christmas Cakes (I’ve got my eye on Rudolph) that the kids will love.

 Cake 2 The Rescue want to give cakes to families in need.
-They’re donating $10 of every Christmas Cake Kit to a fund that will give birthday cake kids to families doing it tough in 2018.
-It’s through a not for profit charity called Puddle Jumpers Inc.
+They’re donating $10 from every Christmas Cake Kit to a fund that will give birthday cake kits to families doing it tough.
+It’s through a not-for-profit charity called Puddle Jumpers Inc.

-You get to look like a wiz in the kitchen, the kids get a gorgeous Christmas Cake and you’re contributing to more joy throughout the year!
+You get to look like a whiz in the kitchen, the kids get a gorgeous Christmas Cake and you’re contributing to more joy throughout the year!
 A win all round.

 5 tips to survive the silly season with kids